ym001/distancia/docs/KendallTau.rst

 Academic Reference
 ------------------

-The foundational work on Kendall Tau distance can be found in the following paper:
+The foundational work on Kendall Tau distance can be found in the following paper: :footcite:t:`kendalltau`

-:footcite:t:``

 .. footbibliography::

-    kendalltau

-Kendall, M. G. (1938). *A New Measure of Rank Correlation*.
-Biometrika, 30(1/2), 81-93.

 Conclusion
 ----------